justin2004/weblog/Lipofuscin/README.md

 ![global search](media/global_search.png)

 But a SPARQL (RDF) search would have been much more interesting.
-Jumping from service to service, traversing named graphs, finding ontologies, aligning them heursitically, and appling inference...
+Jumping from service to service, traversing named graphs, finding ontologies, aligning them heursitically, and applying inference...